Ad-hoc MLE/ JavaScript execution in Oracle Database 23ai: DBMS_MLE

 1. You want to write some JavaScript code without referring to any module other than those built-in

-2. You want to invoke functions exported from a MLE module
+2. You want to invoke functions exported by a MLE module, either your own or a third-party module

 Let’s look at these in more detail.

 The global scope contains a number of objects that have been placed there for your convenience.
-Interacting with the SODA API or database driver for example doesn’t require you to import anything, for example:
+Interacting with the database driver or SODA API for example doesn’t require you to import anything.
+Here is the most basic, simple example how to use DBMS_MLE in SQLcl or even SQL*Plus:

 set serveroutput on;